utsavk1993/reacthooks/README.md

 2. `useCounter` - Manage numeric counters with ease.
 3. `usePrevious` - Track the previous value of a state or prop.
 4. `useLocalStorage` - Store, retrieve and reset the value in browser's local storage.
+5. `useSessionStorage` - Store, retrieve and reset the value in browser's session storage.

 ## 📚 Usage